Skip to content

 The Bible is full of powerful stories that shape faith and understanding of God.
 Yet many Christian parents struggle: How do I teach Bible stories in a way that captivates my 3-year-old?
 My 8-year-old finds it boring.
 My preteen rolls their eyes at "Sunday school stories."
 We want our kids to LOVE Scripture, but too often Bible time feels like obligation, not delight.

-Here's the truth: Bible stories are INHERENTLY captivating—giants, floods, lions' dens, risen Saviors!
-The issue isn't the content—it's often HOW we teach it.
-Dry, lecture-style, disconnected from kids' world.
+Here's the truth: Bible stories are INHERENTLY captivating, with giants, floods, lions' dens, and risen Saviors!
+The issue isn't the content.
+It's often HOW we teach it: dry, lecture-style, disconnected from kids' world.
 But when we teach Bible stories age-appropriately, creatively, with energy and application, kids get HOOKED.
-They see: This isn't just ancient history—this is God's living Word speaking to MY life (Hebrews 4:12).
+They see: This isn't just ancient history.
+This is God's living Word speaking to MY life (Hebrews 4:12).

 "For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart."

 Bottom line: Bible stories = God's LIVING Word (Hebrews 4:12), not boring history.
 GOAL: Make Scripture engaging, memorable, applicable.
-Keys: (1) AGE-APPROPRIATE (match child's development), (2) INTERACTIVE (not lecture—engage senses), (3) APPLICABLE (answer: "So what?
-How does this affect MY life?"), (4) REPETITIVE (kids learn through repetition—same stories, new depths), (5) MODEL love for Scripture yourself.
+Keys: (1) AGE-APPROPRIATE (match child's development), (2) INTERACTIVE (not lecture, but engage senses), (3) APPLICABLE (answer: "So what?
+How does this affect MY life?"), (4) REPETITIVE (kids learn through repetition, same stories, new depths), (5) MODEL love for Scripture yourself.

 Key Takeaway